EGoldring/csy1018/assign1/README.txt

 as well as include two Google fonts, create two icons and also find a royalty free image I can use as my portrait.
 Time spent - 2 Hours

+16/12/2016 - I have added the rest of the layout for the site.
+I have created the CV webpage and filled the page with the required content.
+Time spent - 2 Hours